How long does it take to train an Elephant Random Walk: Introduction

 \subsection{Motivation}

 Imagine at a circus, we watch as an elephant performs a series of impressive tricks under the guidance of its mahout, a person who controls and cares for the elephant.
 This naturally leads us to wonder: how long does it take for the elephant to be trained so that its behavior becomes distinguishable from that of an untrained one?
 Building on this idea of training and memory, we study the Elephant Random Walk (ERW), a memory-dependent random walk introduced by Schütz and Trimper in \cite{elephantsalwaysremember}.
-Our main focus is not just on the ERW itself, but on how training changes its behavior and makes it possible to distinguish trained walks from untrained ones.
+Our main purpose is to gain some insights into how training changes its behavior and makes it possible to distinguish trained walks from untrained ones.
 In what follows, we say that an elephant is \textit{trained} once the effect of training becomes observable in its long-time behavior.